wcerny/DELVE6_Paper/README.md

 ## Overview of Contents:

+1. instructions.md: Detailed, step-by-step instructions to reproduce tables and figures
-1. /result_files/: Probabilistic membership catalog and MCMC chains from $\texttt{ugali}$
+2. /result_files/: Probabilistic membership catalog and MCMC chains from $\texttt{ugali}$
 3. /code/: Codes used to extract quantitative results from MCMC chain and generate figures
-4. /figures/: files for the figures in the manuscript (.pdf or .png format)
+4. /figures/: Files for the figures in the manuscript (.pdf or .png format)
 5. /catalogs/: Selected catalog data from DELVE DR2 used for characterization analysis
 6. /raw_all/: Miscellaneous files from $\texttt{ugali}$ and $\texttt{simple}$, needed for codes
-7. /isochrones/: Isochrone files needed to reproduce figures (see setup instructions)
+7. /isochrones/: Isochrone files needed to reproduce figures
 8. environment.yml: conda environment file
 9. Properties.tex: LaTeX file used to construct Table 1.